mikful/mike-blog/_posts/2020-11-03-multi-label-audio-classifier-heroku-fastai-docker.md

 export_file_name = 'export.pkl'
 ```

-For the inference, the main function is contained within the following code section that takes the audio file bytes from the post request and performs the inference on it.
-However, this time the predictions are multi-label outputs, so we will create a tuple of tuples containing the predictions and the class label for displaying.
-The prediction is then returned in the JSON response.
+For the inference, the main function is contained within the following code section that takes the audio bytes stream from the post request, writes the bytes to a wav file and performs the inference on it.
+However, this time the predictions are multi-label outputs, so we will create a tuple of tuples containing the prediction and the class label by descending order of confidence.
+The prediction is then returned in the JSON response for display.

 ```python
 @app.post("/analyze")